-Like Sony or Samsung, LG makes different soundbars at a number of different price points.
+Like Sony or Samsung, LG makes different soundbars at several price points.
 While their higher-priced models are generally more feature-packed than their more affordable ones, all LG soundbars we've tested, regardless of price, have been well-built, with lots of different physical input options.
-Their more expensive models support additional surround sound formats and wireless playback options but don't deliver as premium an experience as some other brands.
+Their more expensive models support additional surround sound formats and wireless playback options but don't deliver as premium an experience as other brands.
 The LG soundbars we've tested tend to be quieter, with fewer channels and less immersive soundstages than the competition.

 Like with their TVs, LG uses a combination of letters and numbers for their model names.